romi-lab/ur-guiding/README.md

 The device output absolute pose with respect to **base_link**, where the position information is givne by AR marker and the orientation is defined by the IMU sensor.
 The transformation from camera to base is computed on a real-time basis.
-The setup and persudo algorithm is illustrated below.
+The setup is illustrated below.

 <img src="https://github.com/romi-lab/ur-guiding/blob/main/demo/device.png" width="400" alt=""> <img src="https://github.com/romi-lab/ur-guiding/blob/main/demo/setup.png" width="400" alt="">